lgentry1411/cse15l-lab-reports/week-7-lab-report.md

 task: Changing the name of the start parameter and its uses to base

     /start<enter>cgnbase<esc>n.n.n.:wq<enter>

 ![Image](/week-7-lab-report-images/1.png)

+    /start<enter>
-  /start<enter> moves the cursor to the first instance of start
+moves the cursor to the first instance of start

 ![Image](/week-7-lab-report-images/2.png)

+    cgnbase<esc>
-  cgnbase<esc> changes that word, start, to base
+changes the next math in that pattern, start, to base

 ![Image](/week-7-lab-report-images/3.png)

+    n
-  n moves the cursor to the next instance of start
+moves the cursor to the next instance of start

 ![Image](/week-7-lab-report-images/4.png)

+    .
-  . does the last command, so cgn base, so it changes the word, start, to base
+does the last command, so cgn base, so it changes the word, start, to base

 ![Image](/week-7-lab-report-images/5.png)

+    wq<enter>
-  wq<enter> quits vim and saves
+quits vim and saves

 # Part 2: